Is It Possible to Beat a Careless Driving Ticket In Court?

 may be the answer to the question:

-Who is a Paralegal in Concord that fights careless driving charges?
+Who is a Paralegal in Richmond Hill that can fight a careless driving ticket?

-Who in Ajax can help fight a careless driving ticket?
+Who in Concord can help fight a careless driving charge?

-Who fights careless driving charges in York Region?
+Who fights careless driving charges in Durham Region?

 Who is a Paralegal in Pickering that defends careless driving charges?